xfqwdsj/IAmNotADeveloper/README_en.md

 ## FAQ

-### Q: I have activated the module, but it reports "not activated".
+### Q: I have activated the module, but it reports "Module not activated".
 What should I do?

 Troubleshooting steps: